bbauska/UofM-Inter-with-JavaScript/readme.md

-You can also put your images into a set like these four images here, where when I click on the first one, not only does it show the caption at the bottom and the X to leave the image, there\'s also a small chevron or arrow to go to the next image or to go back to a previous image.
-What\'s great about this code is that all of the JavaScript and all of the CSS for the **lightbox** is already created for you.
+You can also put your images into a set like these four images here, where when I click on the first one, not only does it show the caption at the bottom and the X to leave the image, there&apos;s also a small chevron or arrow to go to the next image or to go back to a previous image.
+What&apos;s great about this code is that all of the JavaScript and all of the CSS for the **lightbox** is already created for you.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 238.
 (142) ~~~~~~~~~~~~~~~~~~-->